onooinc-code/SoulyCorev2/PROJECT_GUIDE.md

 The interface for managing **Procedural Memory** (the agent's capabilities).
 - **Tool Registry**: A CRUD interface to define tools the agent can use.
 - **Schema Definition**: Each tool requires a JSON Schema that defines its inputs, which the agent uses to form correct function calls.
 - **Status**: The backend and database infrastructure is complete.
-The UI is currently a placeholder but is ready for implementation.
+The UI is fully functional.

 ### 5.8.
 Tasks Hub (`/components/TasksHub.tsx`)
 A simple task and to-do list manager.
-- **Status**: The backend infrastructure (database table, API endpoints) is complete.
-The UI is currently a placeholder.
+- **Status**: The backend infrastructure (database table, API endpoints) and a full-featured UI are complete and functional.

 ### 5.9.
 Data Hub (`/components/data_hub`)
 A dashboard for monitoring and managing all connected data sources and storage services.
 - **Architecture**: Consists of a main center (`DataHubCenter.tsx`) with a tabbed interface for a `ServicesPanel` and `LogsPanel`.
 The `ServicesPanel` displays multiple `ServiceCard` components, each representing a data source, and is summarized by a `StatsRow`.
 A `DataHubWidget` provides a quick-view modal.
-- **Status**: **Placeholder Implementation.** The entire feature currently runs on **mock, hardcoded data**.
-The backend infrastructure (the `data_sources` table and seeding script) exists, but the frontend components are not yet connected to any API.
-The next step is to build the API endpoints and replace the mock data with live data.
+- **Status**: **Implemented.** The Data Hub is fully functional, fetching live data from the `data_sources` table via the `/api/data-sources` endpoints.
+It provides a real-time overview of all connected services, their status, and allows for configuration management through dedicated modals.

 ### 5.10.
 SoulyDev Center (`/components/dev_center`)
 An integrated control panel for developers.